mattlewis92/angular-bootstrap-calendar/README.md

     calendarConfigProvider.setDisplayAllMonthEvents(true); //This will display all events on a month view even if they're not in the current month.
 Default false.

+    calendarConfigProvider.setDisplayEventEndTimes(true); //This will display event end times on the month and year views.
+Default false.

   });
 ```